gongahkia/personal-wiki/Cybersecurity.md

 * Data confidentiality: ensuring data is protected from unauthorized access and disclosure
 * Encryption: Conversion of readable information to an unreadable format using an algorithm and key, used to ensure data confidentiality
 * Hashing: One-way mathematical function that irreversibly transforms data to a fixed-size character string, used to ensure data integrity
+* Red team: Group that acts as malicious actors, simulating real-world attacks that identify and exploit vulnerabilities in an organization's defenses
+* Blue team: Group that acts as the targetted organisation, defending their systems and networks against the Red team's attacks
+* Purple team: Group that acts as both the Red and Blue team, improving an organisation's security posture with offensive and defensive measures
+* Pentesting: A.K.A penetration testing, a simulated cyber attack by ethical hackers to evaluate an organisation's system vulnerabilities and security posture

-## Cybersecurity attacks
+## Cyber attacks

-There are 7 main types of cybersecurity attacks.
+There are 7 main types of cyber attacks.

 1. [Phishing](#phishing-🎣)
 2. [Malware](#malware-💻)